 After the war, NRA concentrated its efforts on another much-needed arena for education and training: the hunting community.
 In 1949, NRA, in conjunction with the state of New York, established the first hunter education program.
 Hunter education courses are now taught by state fish and game departments across the U.S. and in Canada, and have helped make hunting one of the safest recreational activities in existence.
+Today, NRA is working diligently to bring its free NRA Hunter education-the most comprehensive online hunter education course available-to all 50 states.
 Due to an increasing interest in hunting, NRA launched a new magazine in 1973, American Hunter, dedicated solely to hunting issues.
 NRA continues its leadership role in hunting today with the Youth Hunter Education Challenge, a program that allows youngsters to build on skills they learn in basic hunter education courses, reaching over 1.2 million young hunters since 1985.

 Law enforcement training has been a major NRA effort since 1960.
 With the introduction of its NRA Police Firearms Instructor certification program in 1960, NRA became the only national trainer of law enforcement officers.
-Over the past 50-plus years, we have trained more than 55,000 law enforcement firearms instructors who train thousands of law enforcement and security personnel each year.
+Over the past 50 years, we have trained more than 59,000 law enforcement firearms instructors who train thousands of law enforcement and security personnel each year.
 Top law enforcement shooters from around the world compete annually at the NRA National Shooting Championships.
-Since 2006 this event has been held in Albuquerque, N.M.
+Held in Albuquerque, N.M., from 2006 to 2018, this event returns to Mississippi this year, with the 2019 Championships scheduled to take place at the Mississippi Law Enforcement Officer's Training Academy in Pearl, Miss.

 NRA also continues to set the standard in firearms education for civilians.
-More than 117,000 NRA-certified instructors now train about 1 million gun owners a year.
-Courses are available in basic rifle, pistol, shotgun, home firearms safety, personal protection, range safety and others.
-Additionally, over 8,000 NRA-certified coaches work with young competitive shooters.
+More than 115,000 NRA-certified instructors now train about 1 million gun owners a year.
+Courses are available in basic rifle, pistol, shotgun, home firearm safety, personal protection, range safety and others.
+Additionally, approximately 6,500 NRA-certified coaches work with young competitive shooters.